AP6YC/ClusterValidityIndices.jl/docs/src/man/contributing.md

 ```

 All CVIs are implemented in separate files in the `src/CVI/` directory, and they are imported to `src/ClusterValidityIndices.jl` through imports in `src/CVI/CVI.jl`.

+### Dependencies

+Several dependencies directly affect the look and functionality of the project's codebase, so their special considerations are listed below.

+#### NumericalTypeAliases.jl

+The `ClusterValidityIndices.jl` package uses the [`NumericalTypeAliases.jl`](https://github.com/AP6YC/NumericalTypeAliases.jl) package for the definition of convenient aliases for numerical types, such as those restricting real-valued matrices and integer-valued vectors.

+#### DocStringExtensions.jl

+The `ClusterValidityIndices.jl` package makes heavy use of [`DocStringExtensions.jl`](https://github.com/JuliaDocs/DocStringExtensions.jl) for the documentation of its CVIs.
+This includes the definitions of docstring templates that depend on the type being documented.

+Documentation for the project uses the following workflow:

+1. Each type and function requires a description, possible arguments list, and citations (where applicable).
+2. Signatures and methodlists autopopulate, so they should not be explicitly written at the risk of duplication.
+3. Types should have docstrings for every field, which should include boundary values where applicable.

 ### CVI Module Workflow